zedlopez/ifm/The Recipe Book.md

 Alternatively, of course, the player character may already know some of the other characters when the story begins, even if the player does not.
 In that case, we may want to add a tag-line or so of identification to a character's name when they first appear in the story.
 [A Humble Wayside Flower] shows one way of doing this.

-Another occasional challenge is dealing with such commands as ``examine`` DR. ``thisby``.
+Another occasional challenge is dealing with such commands as ``examine dr. thisby``.
 The problem here is that Inform by default will understand the full stop after "Dr" to be the end of one command and the beginning of another, and will try to interpret "Thisby" as a verb.
 If we do have a story populated by such formally-addressed characters, we may turn to Punctuation Removal, which provides a phrase to remove the full stops in standard titles before attempting to interpret the command.

 Other characters have physical characteristics as well as names, of course, and [Meet Market] demonstrates one way of implementing people with notable features.